-- 5.1 Where a personal relationship exists or develops within a line management or supervisory working relationship, the line manager's manager must be informed.
+- within a line management or supervisory working relationship, the line manager's manager must be informed.
 Upon receiving this information, the line manager should seek further guidance from Human Resources. - 5.2 Employees may be reluctant to disclose their personal relationship, but it is important that the College is able to assess any risk of conflict of interest, unfair advantage or breach of confidentiality and discuss with employees concerned, ways in which such issues can be avoided. - 5.3 Information relating to a disclosure of a relationship will be handled with confidence.
 Employees will be treated with sensitivity during this process. - 5.4 Upon learning of the personal relationship, the College will consider what, if any, steps need to be taken.
 Due regard will be given to the potential effect of the relationship on others in the College, any potential negative effect on the workings of a department or team and the professional conduct of the College's business.

 - 5.5 The employee concerned will be consulted with a view to reaching agreement regarding the appropriate action.
 No action will be taken without first discussing it fully with the employee concerned. - 5.6 The College may, at its discretion, make alternative management arrangements.
 This may include transferring some of an employee's duties or transferring an employee to another department.
 Any actions to be taken will be confirmed in writing to any employee concerned. - 5.7 In no circumstances will an employee be permitted to appraise another employee with whom they have a personal relationship, nor will they be permitted to sign off expenses or other administrative documentation. - 5.8 If it is considered necessary to inform other employees about the personal relationship (for example, in order to explain a change in management arrangements) this will be discussed first with the employee concerned. - 5.9 If the circumstances of the personal relationship change, the employee must also advise their line manager, who may seek advice from Human Resources.
-The previously agreed actions will be reviewed in consultation with the employee and any further appropriate action taken. - 6 PERSONAL RELATIONSHIPS NOT IN A LINE MANAGEMENT OR SUPERVISORY WORKING RELATIONSHIP - 6.1 Even where there is no managerial/supervisory relationship with an employee in a personal relationship, there may still be a risk of a conflict of interest, breach of confidentiality or unfair advantage being perceived to be gained from the overlap of a personal and working relationship.
+The previously agreed actions will be reviewed in consultation with the employee and any further appropriate action taken.

+6 PERSONAL RELATIONSHIPS NOT IN A LINE MANAGEMENT OR SUPERVISORY WORKING RELATIONSHIP relationship, there may still be a risk of a conflict of interest, breach of confidentiality or unfair advantage being perceived to be gained from the overlap of a personal and working relationship.